PrajjwalDatir/PrajjwalDatir/README.md

 <!--   <img src = "https://blog.vilmatech.com/wp-content/uploads/2019/01/Python-and-Django.jpg"> -->
 </p>

-I am a strong T-shaped developer with a creative side and a passion for design, UX/UI.
+I am a developer with a creative side and a passion for developing solutions to important problems.
 My mission is to build a connection between the product and the users as well as connecting developers and business.

 <br/>